 - For government student loans, the monthly re-payment is listed on the consolidated student loan and repayment form agreement.
 If government student loans include pre-law loans, the Financial Aid Office will calculate the monthly re-payment for the law-related loans. - For interest-free loans, the monthly re-payment is calculated based on the total interest-free loan amount the participant actually borrowed during his or her J.D. program, the annual interest rate and a 10-year amortization.
-For first-time participants right after graduation, PDRP benefits will be calculated based on the assumption that the interest-free law loan entered interest only repayment immediately following graduation.
-The interest only repayment will continue during the articling period and 12 months after the articling period is finished.
+For first-time participants right after graduation, PDRP benefits will repayment immediately following graduation.
+The interest only repayment will continue during the articling period and 24 months after the articling period is finished.
 The government loans will enter principal and interest repayment six months immediately following graduation.
 This means that first-time participants will receive 18 months of payments (only interest) to cover their interest-free loan and the actual number of monthly payments to cover the government loans for the first year in the Program immediately following graduation.
 In other words, the Faculty pays students what they are paying towards their annual repayment.